Exterior of the Arktikum building in Rovaniemi Finland

 Rovaniemi in January: Is It Worth Visiting?
 My Experience & Tips

 What happens to “Santa Claus’s hometown” when, well, Christmas is over?
 Luckily, quite a lot!
-While Christmas might be done and dusted and some of the decorations have been packed away for next year, Rovaniemi in January is still very much in the festive spirit.
+While Christmas itself might be done and dusted, Rovaniemi in January is still very much in the festive spirit… and will be for the next few months.

-With the line for the Arctic Circle actually running through Santa Claus Village, Rovaniemi is a magical place where pastel Arctic daylight gives way to pitch-black nights punctuated only by the twinkle of stars or the dance of the aurora.
+With the line for the Arctic Circle actually running through Santa Claus Village, Christmas is a frame of mind in this city.
+But even beyond any Christmas celebrations, Rovaniemi is a magical place any time of year, but especially January, when pastel Arctic daylight gives way to pitch-black nights, punctuate by the twinkle of stars or the unpredictable dance of the aurora.

 Igloo hotel of Apukka with two igloos visible in the golden afternoon light of rovaniemi in winter

-Planning your winter trip to Rovaniemi?
+⌛ Planning your trip to Rovaniemi in a hurry?
 Here are my quick picks:

 Self-Driven Dog Sledding Tour (my #1 daytime adventure!)